oneapi-src/oneDPL/examples/dot_product/README.md

 ### On a Linux* System
 Perform the following steps:

+1. Source oneDPL and oneTBB

-1. Build the program using the following `cmake` commands.
+2. Build the program using the following `cmake` commands.
 ```
     $ mkdir build
     $ cd build